Alogani/NimGo_multithreadingattempt/README.md

 The user can prevent this behaviour by defining the variable nimGoNoThread `nim r -d:nimGoNoThread myProgram.nim` In that case, no coroutines will be executed until either `wait` proc is used or `runEventLoop`.
-This allow the user to spawn multiple threads with each their own I/O event loop (allowing more scalibility for high demands)
+This allow the user to spawn multiple threads with each their own I/O event loop (allowing more scalability for high demands)